ga4gh/vrs/docs/source/appendices/design_decisions.rst

 Allele Rather than Variant
 ---------------------------
-The most primitive sequence assertion in VR is the :term:`Allele` entity.
+The most primitive sequence assertion in VR is the :ref:`Allele` entity.
 Colloquially, the words "allele" and "variant" have similar meanings and they are often used interchangeably.
 However, the VR contributors believe that it is essential to distinguish the state of the sequence from the change between states of a sequence.
 It is imperative that precise terms are used when modeling data.
 Therefore, within VR, Allele refers to a state and "variant" refers to the change from one Allele to another.

 The word "variant", which implies change, makes it awkward to refer to the (unchanged) reference allele.
 Some systems will use an HGVS-like syntax (e.g., NC_000019.10:g.44906586G>G or NC_000019.10:g.44906586=) when referring to an unchanged residue.
 In some cases, such "variants" are even associated with allele frequencies.
 Similarly, a predicted consequence is better associated with an allele than with a variant.